-1.12 Method Combination
+20.11 Method Combination

 As was mentioned earlier, there are many ways to combine methods.
 The way we have seen is called the :daemon type of combination.
-To use one of the others, you use the :method-combination option to defflavor (see page 23) to say that all the methods for a certain message to this flavor, or a flavor built on it, should be combined in a certain way.
+To use one of the others, you use the :method-combination option to defflavor (see page 347) to say that all the methods for a certain operation on this flavor, or any flavor built on it, should be combined in a certain way.

 The following types of method combination are supplied by the system.
 It is possible to define your own types of method combination; for information on this, see the code.
-Note that for most types of method combination other than :daemon you must define the order in which the methods are combined, either :base-flavor-first or :base-flavor-last.
-In this context, base-flavor means the last element of the flavor's fully-expanded list of components.
+Note that for most types of method combination other than :daemon you must define the order in which the methods are combined, either :base-flavor-first or :base-flavor-last, in the :method-combination option.
+In this context, "base-flavor" means the last element of the flavor's fully-expanded list of components.

-Which method type keywords are allowed depends on the type of method combination selected.
-Many of them allow only untyped methods.
+A few method types (:default, :around) have a universal meaning independent of the method combination type.
+Aside from these, the method type keywords allowed vary depending on the type of method combination selected, and many combination types allow only untyped methods.
 There are also certain method types used for internal purposes.